pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

 credhub and vars files), you will need to `SKIP_MISSING: true` in the [`credhub-interpolate`][credhub-interpolate] task.
 This is enabled by default by the `credhub-interpolate` task.

-The workflow would be the same as [Credhub](#concourse-supported-secrets-store), but when passing the interpolated `base.yml` as a config into the next task, you would add in a [Vars File](#vars-files) to fill in the missing variables.
+The workflow would be the same as [CredHub](#concourse-supported-secrets-store), but when passing the interpolated `base.yml` as a config into the next task, you would add in a [Vars File](#vars-files) to fill in the missing variables.

 An example of how this might look in a pipeline (resources not listed), assuming: